jancarlohendriks/s8-edu-graduation-portfolio-jchendriks-2023/posts/1-a-comprehensive-guide-to-utilising-volumetric-capture.md

 title: A Comprehensive Guide to Utilising Volumetric Capture
 ---

-# A Comprehensive Guide to Utilising Volumetric Capture

 The objective of this research is to develop a comprehensive understanding of volumetric capture technology and its potential as an innovative solution for GroupM, providing a competitive advantage.
 Researching and analysing different types of volumetric capture, assess their advantages and limitations, and identify real-world case studies showcasing practical applications.
 This knowledge will serve as a foundation for generating ideas and developing a concept that can unlock new possibilities and offer distinctive solutions to GroupM's clients.

 ## Research strategy